nus-cs2103-AY2021S2/tp/docs/team/mrweikiat.md

 Enhancements
 * It allows the user to classify tasks into 3 different category, `LOW/MEDIUM/HIGH`, with `HIGH` having the most priority
-* User can view the different priority on the Ui and each priority levels are color coded distinctively from one another
+* Justification: User can view the different priority on the Ui and each priority levels are color coded distinctively from one another
-* User can use the `sort` command to view the tasks in priority levels
+* Highlights: User can use the `sort` command to view the tasks in priority levels
 * It was difficult to implement the priority tag feature as we have to take note of the feature ability to be sorted, to handle that issue.
 I introduced `states` as an attribute to the priority tag class, and assign values to each of those states such that it was easier to implement the comparator feature that was handled by another of my team mate.

+## Testing
+* I was in charge of testing for the Storage component.
+I wrote test cases for storage classes, ensure that the test cases used are able to address the different valid/invalid cases given
+* I wrote test cases for Priority Tag class, correctly testing the valid and invalid test cases carefully

 ##Contributions to the UG
 Added documentation for `priority tag` feature, as well as standardising the team's markdown and language style

 ##Contributions to the DG
-* I was incharge of the Storage component and therefore I drew up the Storage UML diagrams on the DG.
+* I was in charge of the Storage component and therefore I drew up the Storage UML diagrams on the DG.
 * Edited the exisiting UML diagram to fit our new features into the Storage component, taking care of the refactored componenets as well
 * Wrote additional information under the Storage component with regards to our new features